Hakata-jpn/portfolio/index.md

 ---
 layout: home
 title: "Home Page"
-fulltitle: "My New Website | Update Coming August 2004"
+fulltitle: "My Portfolio Website | Designed in 2023!"
-excerpt: This is the greatest website on earth.
-Share!
-Like!
-Subscribe!
-I'm dead inside!
+introduction: Hi!
+I'm Ren, UI/UX Designer.
+intro-blurb: I am experienced in digital solutions and Design for wholesale & consumer eCommerce, as well as a leading non-profit in the healthcare sector as an agency designer.
 ---